 An appraisal is a professional way to assess the value of your home in order to determine how much money a mortgage lender will give you.

 If you’re selling your house while still paying off the mortgage, get in touch with your lender or servicer to request a statement displaying how much is left owed.

 You should be honest with anyone who is interested in buying your home about any repairs or damage that has been done to it.

 Most likely, if you want to sell property that is part of a development, you are already involved with a Homeowners Association (HOA) that controls the entire property.

 There are key pieces of information the buyer will need to know before they make a purchase which can be found in the governing HOA documents.

 Home repair and maintenance records are not only a great way to keep track of your home improvement projects, but they can also be used as valuable proof when selling your home.

 -Receipts for capital improvements

-Capital improvements are things like remodeling your kitchen or bathroom, or adding a swimming pool or new roof.
+Capital improvements are things like remodeling your kitchen or bathroom or adding a swimming pool or a new roof.
 They help to lower the capital gains taxes you owe on your home sale by increasing your adjusted cost basis.

 Just as home repair and maintenance records clue the buyer in on what they’re inheriting, appliance manuals and warranties give them an idea of the condition of these items.